8 Ways to Prevent Cyberattacks on Ecommerce Websites

 Data losses and financial information theft happen at astounding rates and costs in millions.
-In fact, US alone records $525 million in losses as per Statista estimates.
-The proliferation of mobile applications has uncovered additional vulnerabilities, with poor security practices of users compounding the rate of occurrence of cyber crime.
+In fact, the US alone records $525 million in losses as per Statista estimates.
+The proliferation of mobile applications has uncovered additional vulnerabilities, with poor security practices of users compounding the rate of occurrence of cybercrime.

 How Vulnerable are E-commerce Transactions

 Online hacking attacks and fraud rates recorded $32 billion in cost in 2014, as per Business Intelligence estimates.
 Moreover, with 27 fraud attacks attached to every 1000 transactions (BI data – last quarter 2015), and a 215% increase from the first to the fourth quarter, the vulnerability of e-commerce transactions is clearly visible.

 Although customers feel safe shopping online, personal information and financial data theft from SQL Injection, Path Traversal, Malware, Hijacking, or Cross-Site scripting are not uncommon.
 Cybercriminal activity can cause partial or complete interruption of business services, denial of service, and lost revenue.
 All these effects can proliferate to more severe losses related to customers, search engine ranking, and brand reputation.

 Why E-commerce Websites are Prone to Cyber Criminal Activity

 - Unprotected Web Services can be taken over by malicious applications, leaking confidential information or performing unauthorized tasks on e-commerce websites

 - Inadequate Transport Layer Protection – Data that is exchanged over an unprotected transport layer is prone to sniffing attacks from a number of network points including proxies, routers, and cell towers

 Secure transactions can prevent tangible and intangible losses to your business, through a few security measures: